walkingzen/getcleandata/README.md

-# Getting and Cleaning Data Course Prjoject
+# Getting and Cleaning Data Course Project
 As a part of Getting and Cleaning Data Course Project from John Hopkins University via Coursera

 Performs the following operations in run_analysis.R